 Every day · 15 minutes

-Three questions: what did I do yesterday, what will I do today, what is blocking me.
-A coordination event — not a status report to management.
+Three questions.
+What did I do yesterday?
+What will I do today?
+What is blocking me?
+A coordination event for the team.
+Not a status report for managers.

 Sprint Review